serverpod/relic/doc/site/docs/02-reference/02-context.md

 **Common use cases:**

-- Store request IDs for logging and tracing
+- Store request IDs for logging and tracing.
-- Cache computed values within a request (like parsed authentication tokens)
+- Cache computed values within a request (like parsed authentication tokens).
-- Pass data between middleware and handlers
+- Pass data between middleware and handlers.
-- Track request-specific state (like authenticated user, request timing)
+- Track request-specific state (like the authenticated user or request timing).

 ## Creating context properties